Daniel A. Robertson: Move to Minnesota

 Robertson moved to Minnesota in late fall 1850 and established a newspaper, the Minnesota Democrat, in December.
-In June 1853, Robertson sold the paper to David Olmsted and it was merged with the Pioneer - eventually the St. Paul Pioneer Press.
+In June 1853, Robertson sold the paper to David Olmsted and it was merged with the Pioneer – eventually the St. Paul Pioneer Press.
 During this time, Robertson also began to build an extensive private library and became involved with efforts to promote cultural institutions.

 In 1855, Robertson served as the chair of the committee seeking to raise funds to construct a building to house the Minnesota Historical Society.
 Robertson raised $1,500 to purchase two lots in St. Paul on which to build and on, June 24, 1856, organized a gala to celebrate the laying of the society's cornerstone.
 The building committee was out of funds two weeks later and while plans were made for a potential $15,000 building, no more work was performed following the Panic of 1857.
 The actuary of the Minnesota Historical Society, William H. Kelley, resigned in late 1859 due to the inability to pay his salary and the Society's collections were closed to the public.
 Meeting in the Saint Paul Public Library, as the Minnesota State Capitol had no suitable meeting rooms, Robertson, Kelley, and other members began to resuscitate the Society in 1853 and succeeded in getting the Minnesota State Legislature to renew the Society's annual appropriation of $500 in 1864.
 The Society had no building of its own during Robertson's lifetime, remaining in the Minnesota State Capitol until the Minnesota Historical Society Building completed construction in 1917.

 Robertson was elected as Mayor of St. Paul in Spring 1859 and served in that role until he was elected as Representative to the 2nd Minnesota Legislature.
 Prior to the American Civil War, Robertson served as a colonel of a regiment of the Minnesota National Guard.
-Robertson also served on the St. Paul board of education from 1862-1859.
+Robertson also served on the St. Paul board of education from 1862 to 1869.
 Robertson was elected as Ramsey County sheriff in 1862 and served four terms.

 In 1867, while Robertson was a professor of agriculture at the University of Minnesota, he was elected as the first President of the Minnesota State Horticultural Society Robertson was also a member of the National Scientific Association and the American Geographical Society.
 He was also a member of the Order of Patrons of Husbandry and organized the first "grange" of the order.

+Robertson is considered a founding member of the city of Mankato, Minnesota where he built the first log store.
+He is also credited for suggesting the name of the city.

 Robertson died in St. Paul on March 16, 1895.